 Get a robot vacuum

-This thing is amazing.
+It’s amazing.
 The one thing I never have time for is vacuuming.
 So now, it doesn’t matter.
 I just run the robot vacuum and all I really have to worry about is bringing it upstairs when it’s done downstairs.
-So easy.
+It’s so easy.
 And it leaves me time for anything and everything else.

 You can program the vacuum too so it can run on is own.
 I haven’t done that yet, but that would be a huge help if I worked outside of the home.